bxsx/currencies-converter-rest-service-fastapi/README.md

 ## Documentation
 ### OpenAPI schema

-Go to `/openapi.json` to get the OpenAPI JSON schema.
+Go to `/openapi.json` to get the current OpenAPI JSON schema.
+Or view already generated [openapi.json](openapi.json) in the repository.

 ### Interactive API documentation (provided by Swagger UI)